 Other sourcing tools that have grown in popularity include social networks, particularly those that lend themselves towards job advertisement and candidate attraction.
 Recruiters can search for candidates, post jobs, accept applications, communicate with candidates, and develop groups of candidates in specific industries.
 While most social networks were never meant for recruitment, being able to search for individuals and learn more about them was irresistible for recruiters.
 The risk here is that a recruiter may make decisions based on bias instead of job specific qualities that people have.

 Search engines, while helpful for tracking down those who have an online presence, are not designed to work for this purpose.
 Instead, it depends on how much a candidate has marketed himself on the internet.
 For example, the candidate may have a public blog or resume that’s easy to find online, but he is putting too much information out there for scammers.
 Then there is the chance that the candidate is no longer looking for work and the information is out of date.

 What are the most effective recruiting channels?
-The 2018 McQuaig Global Talent Report will be out soon, with insights from more than 500 companies answering this question and more.
-Sign up to get your free copy here.
+The 2018 McQuaig Global Talent Report is now available, with insights from more than 500 companies answering this question and more.

 Candidate aggregators for predicting recruitment success

 Candidate aggregators are a relatively new sourcing tool that’s gaining traction in the world of recruitment.
 They essentially boost the standard Boolean search you may be doing with your standard search engine, focusing on specific types of candidates and those who have active public accounts.
 Now, with the inclusion of predictive algorithms, recruiters can essentially create a talent pipeline without candidates ever knowing.
 They can even find out who may be ripe for a job opportunity based on patterns in candidate behavior and other demographics.